Movement 1: From Spark to Stakes

 - Ledger view: "Audit all the AI-generated outputs, student reflections, and narrative artifacts tied to a given session."

-RTS never functions without all three of these anchors.
+All three anchors are required.
 For the complete database schema and table definitions, see Database & Living Ledger.

 Developer Quick Reference